Updated July 10, 2023

 It significantly impacts the profitability of the subject company.
 The impact is vast, with higher shares of debt.
 Although it can materially enhance a company’s profitability, a mismanaged attempt can leave it in severe financial distress.
 So, while evaluating a company, thoroughly examine whether or not it is employing the strategy appropriately.

-It refers to the process of companies raising external funds to invest in growth opportunities.
+Answer: It refers to the process of companies raising external funds to invest in growth opportunities.
 They issue debt instruments that can generate additional returns for their shareholders.
-Depending on the combination of debt and equity, the process can be divided into two types thick equity, and thin equity.
+Depending on the combination of debt and equity, the process can be divided into two types thick equity and thin equity.

-The major risk that a firm faces is inadequate returns.
+Answer: The major risk that a firm face is inadequate returns.
 If the process generates insufficient returns, it cannot cover the cost of debt capital.

 To learn more about trading on equity, please visit the following links.